sparkdotfi/spark-automations/README.md

 yarn gelato:deploy
 ```

 This script will check the contents of the `pre-deployments.json` file and determine for which keeper types to run the actual deployment script.
-The deployment will not be triggered if there is no IPFS deployment address for a given keeper, or a given IPFS deployment, combined with a configuration is already deployed.
+The deployment will not be triggered if there is no IPFS deployment address for a given keeper, or a given IPFS deployment combined with a configuration is already deployed.
 Otherwise, the deployment will be performed.

 The exact number of instances, their names, arguments, and configuration are defined in config files.
 The arguments used to spin-up the keeper are passed along with the deployment transaction and can only be changed by redeploying the keeper instance.
 Secrets are set in separate transactions, after the initial deployment and their value can be changed at any time via UI or a script.